syncrosim/pysyncrosim/docs/quickstart.rst

            index                Name                                   Description Version Extends
         0      0      helloworldTime    Example demonstrating how to use timesteps   1.0.0     NaN

-You can also update or remove a SyncroSim Package from your Session using the :func:`~pysyncrosim.Session.update_packages` function and the :func:`~pysyncrosim.Session.remove_packages` function.
+You can also update or remove a SyncroSim Package from your Session using the :meth:`~pysyncrosim.session.Session.update_packages()` method and the :meth:`~pysyncrosim.session.Session.remove_packages()` method.

 .. code-block:: pycon